 Bringing Automation Engineering and Operations closer together

 Planning and applying changes in a large network has become increasingly complex.
 Many factors come into play.
 Devices vary in capability, role, and vendor.
 The automation process must support the customer through the entire process.
 The customer change management process typically requires validation of base assumptions, such as a network scan to confirm the types and compliance of deployed devices, validation of readiness for the planned changes, and archiving the status of the network before and after the changes.
 All these are critical to a successful network update, requiring an automation tool that can allow a customer to automate and manage the steps.
-The objective: automate the process but make it low risk.
+The objective: automate the process and make it low risk.

 Crosswork Workflow Manager (CWM) offers a highly reliable platform for executing and managing workflow activities.
 The ability to recover workflows for failures is core to the system.